 Dealing With Stalls and Plateaus After Bariatric Surgery

-You probably know this already – bariatric surgery is designed to help you rapidly lose weight, but it does not directly lead to weight loss (unlike liposuction, for example). [mfn]https://obesitynewstoday.com/reasons-for-not-losing-weight-after-bariatric-surgery/[/mfn] When you choose to undergo bariatric surgery, the entire process requires a very high level of commitment from you, including sticking to a diet plan and optimizing your nutrition.
+You probably know this already – bariatric surgery is designed to help you rapidly lose weight, but it does not directly lead to weight loss (unlike liposuction, for example).
+When you choose to undergo bariatric surgery, the entire process requires a very high level of commitment from you, including sticking to a diet plan and optimizing your nutrition.

 The surgery itself is effective and safe, but many bariatric patients experience hurdles in their weight loss journey later on.
-In this article, we’ll take a look at some of the common reasons for weight loss plateau after bariatric surgery and how to handle it.
+In this article, we’ll take a look at some of the common reasons for weight loss plateaus after bariatric surgery and how to handle it.

-What are plateaus and stalls after bariatric surgery?
+What are Plateaus and Stalls after Bariatric Surgery?

 Most people undergo rapid weight loss after bariatric surgery.
 However, sometimes the body weight plateaus.